ukhsa-collaboration/pygom/doc/source/profile.rst

 where :math:`c = \mathcal{L}(\hat{\boldsymbol{\theta}}) + \frac{1}{2} \chi_{1-\alpha}^{2}(1)`.
 Solving this set of system of equations only need simple Newton like steps, possibly with correction terms as per [Venzon1988]_.
 We provide a function to obtain such estimate

 .. ipython::
+    :verbatim:

     In [1]: xLProfile, xUProfile, xLProfileList, xUProfileList = ci.profile(objSIR, alpha, xhat, lb=boxBoundsArray[:,0], ub=boxBoundsArray[:,1], full_output=True)

 but unfortunately this is not accurate most of the time due to the complicated surface at locations not around :math:`\hat{\theta}`.
 This is a common scenario for non--linear least square problems because the Hessian is not guaranteed to be a PSD everywhere.
 Therefore, a safeguard is in place to obtain the :math:`\theta_{j}^{U},\theta_{j}^{L}` by iteratively by updating :math:`\theta_{j}` and find the solution to :eq:`nuisanceOptim`.

 Furthermore, we also provide the functions necessary to obtain the estimates such as the four below.

 .. ipython::